jnozzi/cocoadev.com/markdown/AdviceOnImportingHeaders.md

 Please let me know what you think, or if you need more information.
 Thanks in advance.

---General/DerekCramer
+--DerekCramer

 ----

-Only thing that comes to the top of my mind right now is that you either didn't #import "DButton.h", or you didn't declare -mass in DButton.h or possibly it either wasn't implemented in DButton.m or you misspelled the method name in either file. --General/KevinPerry
+Only thing that comes to the top of my mind right now is that you either didn't #import "DButton.h", or you didn't declare -mass in DButton.h or possibly it either wasn't implemented in DButton.m or you misspelled the method name in either file. --KevinPerry
 ----
 I thought that too, but I checked most of that, here is my header files: